Likhitha-0-21/Gitrepo/README.md

 # Gitrepo .
-This is the repo created to learn
+This is the repo created to learn  as an intern